Cyclades Yacht Charter Itinerary

 Route Type: Round Trip (Athens – Athens)

-Suitable for: Motor Yachts & Catamarans
+Suitable for: Motor Yachts & Catamarans in settled weather

-Weather Dependency: Average – High
+Weather Dependency: High

 Best For: Adventurous guests seeking Greece’s most unspoiled islands